-4. Mapping Digital Use
+4. Mapping Digital Use and Capacity in Pemba

 Reporting from AI-Influence finds that people in Pemba are increasing their digital use.
 In addition, we find that most survey respondents (25-50 + over 50) access the internet daily or more than once a week.
 To understand better the possibilities within digital solutions we mapped out the availability of digital devices, costs, preferences and marginalized groups.